LATEST ANALYSIS UPDATE

 The Clan Irwin Surname DNA Study includes testers from the Erwin, Genographic and Irish Heritage projects, and testers with other surnames who appear to be close yDNA matches.
 It also includes a few testers with yDNA test results obtained from companies other than FTDNA.
 It does not include those who have taken autosomal or mitochondrial tests but have not taken a yDNA test.

-As of end October 2022 our Study has 608 members with yDNA test results.
-This total is less than the 659 members of the Irwin Clan Surname Project then advertised by FTDNA because the latter figure includes kits that have not been returned, kits undergoing initial analysis, and some testers who have taken atDNA or mtDNA tests but no yDNA test!
+As of end October 2023 our Study has 620 members with yDNA test results.
+This total is less than the 714 members of the Irwin Clan Surname Project shown for the FTDNA Irwin Clan Surname DNA Project because the latter includes kits that have not been returned, kits undergoing initial analysis, and some testers who have taken atDNA or mtDNA tests but no yDNA test.

 Details of members’ year of joining and country of residence are: